 The truth: Bundling isn’t always the best option

-Bundling multiple insurance policies (e.g., home and auto) with the same provider can lead to some savings.
+Bundling multiple insurance policies (e.g., home and auto) with the same provider can lead to some savings, but this benefit may not be included in an insurance company advertisement as clearly as it should be.

 However, it’s not always the best option for everyone.
 Depending on your unique circumstances, you might find better deals by getting separate policies from different providers.